martinw500/Math-Quiz-Generator/README.md

 ### Common Issues

 - **"Python not found"**: Make sure Python is installed and added to your system PATH
 - **"Node.js not found"**: Make sure Node.js is installed and added to your system PATH
 - **Port already in use**: Close any applications using ports 3000 or 5000
+- **Dependencies fail to install**: Try running as administrator or check your internet connection
+- **Servers won't start**: Run `dev.bat` to start servers individually for better error diagnosis

 ## Project Structure